cosmos72/stmx/README.md

 ### Stable version - from [Quicklisp](http://www.quicklisp.org)

-STMX is now available from Quicklisp.
+The stable versione of STMX is available from Quicklisp.
 The simplest way to obtain it is to first install [Quicklisp](http://www.quicklisp.org) then run these commands from REPL:

     CL-USER> (ql:quickload "stmx")
     ;; lots of output...